 Light goes through a series of elements along the journey starting on its origin and ending at the sensor of your camera.
 These elements are the lens and the shutter, and they allow you to control the amount of light reaching the sensor.

-I'll talk about filters and how you can use them in section 22.
-For now, and to make things simpler, I'm going to assume you don’t use filters.
+For now, and to make things simpler, I'm going to assume you don't use lens filters.

 Well, once inside the lens, the beam of light goes through the diaphragm.
 It allows more or less light depending on the aperture you have selected.

 So the aperture is the first element of the exposure triangle that you can use to adjust exposure.